FabricioOlivera/FabricioOlivera/README.md

 ### Hi there 👋

-I am a Software Developer Trainee aiming to gain experience and improve my programming skills by creating projects.
-I like to improve myself every day regardless of the complexity, my focus is always on solving the ongoing problem.
+I am a dedicated, detail-oriented professional and experienced developer with a passion for developing innovative programs that contribute to organizational success.
+I look forward to bringing that passion to a full-time position.

 About me: